Marksjbriggs/dalibor-display/README.md

 # dalibor-display
-This is a 6 Nixie Tube driver board.
+This is a 2 Nixie Tube driver board.

-UPDATE: The board has been tested good.
-However there's a yet-to-be debugged issue where it only operates between ~8 and ~10 Volts.
-EMI is suspect.
-Needs more debugging, but other than that board works fine.

 Arduino code is attached for making your own display array.

 ## Overview

-This is a 6 Nixie Tube driver board driven by two 170V power supplies and two open-collector drivers (3 tubes on each driver).
+This is a 2 Nixie Tube driver board driven by one 170V power supplies and one open-collector drivers.
 It is designed for the Dalibor Farny R|Z568M numberical Nixie Tube.
 If you have a custom Nixie Tube or a Nixie Tube from another vendor you should verify that it is compatible.

 ## Connections

 There are two 5-pin 0.1 inch pitch headers on the back which may be used to daisy-chain a number of these boards together.
 The open-collector drivers use a shift register.
 Assert the latch pin and then clock in the data for all six Nixie Tubes and continue clocking in data for any additional boards in the daisy-chain.

-This board requires up to 700mA @ 12V, so if multiple boards are daisy-chained then you might need to connect a dedicated 12V power supply to each board.
+This board requires up to 250mA @ 12V, so if multiple boards are daisy-chained then you might need to connect a dedicated 12V power supply to each board.
 Also, the M3 mount may be used as a power connector by jumpering the "solder link" on the bottom of the board (see label on bottom of board).

 The 3 input signals (clock, data, latch) can be driven from 1.2V to 15V.
 The daisy-chain output "data pin" is 12V with a series 47k resistor.
 Just note this in case for some reason you're going to connect the last board of your daisy-chain back into a processor.